LesliTech/Lesli/readme.md

 <br />

-Lesli is officially released and supported as of version 5
+Lesli is officially released and will be supported as of version 5.1

 > Lesli goes beyond being just a starter-kit, template, admin panel or dashboard.
 Lesli is a Ruby on Rails gem that you can use to build modules (a.k.a. engines) and standard Rails applications leveraging its robust set of built-in features, generators, components, and industry standards.
 With Lesli, you have the flexibility to extend existing functionalities or develop fully customized software tailored to your specific needs.